 A passionate musician, he has been on the Board of the Rock and Roll Hall of Fame and Museum for almost 20 years.
 He also serves on the Board of the Rex Foundation, the San Francisco-based non-profit founded by the Grateful Dead.

 Mr. Morgenstern serves on the Board of Advisors for the Long-Term Strategic Planning Committee for UC Berkeley’s Lawrence Hall of Science, was on the SEC’s Executive Committee for Small Business Capital Formation for more than 25 years, and was a long-time member of the Dean’s Technology Council for Case Western Reserve University’s Medical School.

-He holds a B.A. from Yale University and a J.D. from Boston University School of Law.
-He co-founded Bulldogs on the Cuyahoga, a non-profit designed to attract Yale graduates to live in Cleveland , and has also served as a delegate to the Yale Alumni Association.
+He holds a B.A. in American Social History from Yale University and a J.D. from Boston University School of Law.
+He was a co-founder of Bulldogs on the Cuyahoga, a non-profit designed to attract Yale graduates to live in Cleveland, and has also served as a delegate to the Yale Alumni Association.